MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 OutFileList: comma separated list of modified Certificate or CRL output files.
 The number of files must match InFileList.

 StartDate+dd:hh: new validity period: optional date plus; optional days and hours validity period; If both are specified, use a plus sign (+) separator.
-Use "now[+dd:hh]" to start at the current time.
-Use "never" to have no expiration date (for CRLs only).
+Use now[+dd:hh] to start at the current time.
+Use never to have no expiration date (for CRLs only).

 SerialNumberList: comma separated serial number list to add or remove